I’ve been recently sharing steps to consider before purchasing real-estate inside your IRA.

 Providing services on the IRA

 Example: Your spouse performs repairs for the rental owned by your IRA.
 Be aware of these potential issues examples I have provided read about a small glimpse in the prohibited transaction rules.
-The important thing to remember here’s that at any time your IRA is managing you or a person or entity associated with you, you must take time to you should always be not engaging in a prohibited transaction.
+The important thing to remember here’s that at any time your IRA is managing you or a person or entity associated with you, also check– 100 percent commission real estate broker GA, you must take time to you should always be not engaging in a prohibited transaction.

 Focus on your wealth!